 - 3x 1min Level IV, 30sec Level II RI;

 - 10km TT Level IV (achieving the best possible time that you can);

 - 10min Stretching

 The main set is made up of a single 10km Time Trial (TT).
 Run this section as fast as you possibly can.
-I advise my athletes to aim to run the first third fast, second third faster and the final third fastest.
+I advise my athletes to aim to run the first third fast, the second third faster, and the final third fastest.

 The Cool Down (CD) is at a low intensity, jogging (Level II) for a minimum of ten minutes.